pivotal-cf/cf-rabbitmq-release/README.md

 Alternatively, you can use the `scripts/generate-manifest` in order to generate a vanilla manifest for BOSH lite.

+Currently, the release has only been tested to run on manual networks (https://bosh.io/docs/networks/).

 ## Testing

 Run `bundle exec rake --tasks` to list all the test subsets.